trussle/trussle-logging/README.md

 ---
 ##Advanced Usage

-If you are going for some advanced usage you there are 3 options
+If you are going for some advanced usage you there are several options

 ```js
 {